Lisbon and Sintra beyond the beaten path? Here are 10 budget-friendly options

 Sintra Moorish Castle

-Climbing the towers and walls of Sintra's majestic Moorish Castle is a bit like visiting the Great Wall of China
+Climbing the towers and walls of Sintra's majestic Moorish Castle reminded us of the Great Wall of China

 Day Trip Itinerary for Sintra